JamaicaNater/Red-To-You/README.md

 The program as present relies on a windows-only command line utility called Balcon meaning there is no Linux support planned.
 # Beta
-Currently, I am working on a system that runs in an infinite loop that uploads video at set intervals throughout the day with no user input, a fully automated YouTube Channel, stay tuned.
+Currently, I am working on a system that runs in an infinite loop that uploads video at set intervals throughout the day with no user input, a fully automated YouTube Channel.